Israel and Lebanon's Hezbollah agree to a ceasefire to end nearly 14 months of fighting

 Under the ceasefire deal, Hezbollah would be required to move its forces north of the Litani, which in some places is about 30 kilometers (20 miles) north of the border.

-Hezbollah began firing into northern Israel, saying it was showing support for the Palestinians, a day after Hamas carried out its Oct.
-7, 2023, attack on southern Israel, triggering the Gaza war.
+Hezbollah began firing into northern Israel on Oct.
+8, 2023, saying it was showing support for the Palestinians, a day after Hamas carried out its attack on southern Israel, triggering the Gaza war.
 Israel returned fire on Hezbollah, and the two sides have been exchanging barrages ever since.

 Israel escalated its campaign of bombardment in mid-September and later sent troops into Lebanon, vowing to put an end to Hezbollah fire so tens of thousands of evacuated Israelis could return to their homes.